 This is a compilation of user research and UX reports conducted on the topic of exposure notification.
 For more support on user research you can also take a look at the UX/UI Special Interest Group.

-From other countries
+From various countries and states

 - The Netherlands